 One of the unquestionable masterpieces of Korean cinema, The Housemaid tells the story of Dong-sik, a married music teacher living in a working-class area.
 One of his students arranges for another young woman to work as the housemaid for Dong-sik and his family; meanwhile, the student expresses her own physical desires for Dong-sik, who rebuffs her.
 But the whole episode is witnessed by the housemaid, who launches her own, ultimately more successful effort to seduce Dong-sik.
 The housemaid becomes pregnant, and thus a bizarre ménage à trois is formed between Dong-sik, his wife, and their increasingly assertive housemaid.
 The Housemaid is an emotional roller coaster; characters’ stated desires so often contradict their actions that roles and positions are constantly in flux.
+A Janus Films release.
 Restored in 2008 by the Korean Film Archive (KOFA) and the World Cinema Foundation at HFR-Digital Film laboratory.
-Additional funding provided by Armani, Cartier, Qatar Airways and Qatar Museum Authority.
+Additional funding provided by Armani, Cartier, Qatar Airways, and Qatar Museum Authority.

 For $30, receive one ticket to this film and a select menu item at Café Paradiso, located in FLC’s Elinor Bunin Munroe Film Center.
 Learn more about our Dinner + Movie combo here.